jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 This analysis has several limitations to consider:

+1. **Model Training Data**: MTCNN was only trained on modern photographs, making it prone to misdetecting other objects as faces in historical materials.
-1. **Image Quality**: Historical newspaper scans vary in quality, which may affect face detection accuracy.
+2. **Image Quality**: Historical newspaper scans vary in quality, affecting face detection accuracy.
-2. **Historical Context**: Changes in newspaper formats, layouts, and content focus over time might influence the results.
+3. **Historical Context**: Changes in newspaper formats, layouts, and content focus over time might influence results.
-3. **Temporal Distribution**: While we have a substantial number of pages from each newspaper, the distribution across different time periods may not be even, potentially affecting decade-to-decade comparisons.
+4. **Temporal Distribution**: Uneven distribution of pages across time periods may affect decade-to-decade comparisons.
-4. **Detection Thresholds**: The analysis required adjusting detection confidence thresholds ([0.7, 0.9, 0.9] instead of default [0.6, 0.7, 0.7]) to reduce false positives in earlier periods.
+5. **Detection Thresholds**: Analysis required adjusted confidence thresholds ([0.7, 0.9, 0.9] vs default [0.6, 0.7, 0.7]) to reduce false positives.
+This adjustment was based on visual inspection rather than systematic optimization.
-This adjustment was necessary because the MTCNN model, trained primarily on modern photographs, can misidentify illustrations or decorative elements in historical newspapers as faces.
-This highlights the challenges of applying modern computer vision tools to historical materials.
-1. **Limited Hyperparameter Optimization**: Our threshold adjustment ([0.7, 0.9, 0.9]) was based on visual inspection rather than systematic optimization.
-A more rigorous approach using grid search with manually annotated ground truth data from different periods could potentially yield better discrimination between real faces and false positives.
-2. **Model Selection**: We exclusively used MTCNN for face detection.
-Other modern face detection algorithms might perform differently on historical materials and could be compared in future work.
+6. **Model Selection**: We exclusively used MTCNN.
+Other face detection algorithms might perform differently on historical materials.
-3. **Qualitative Analysis**: Our analysis counts faces but doesn't distinguish between photographs, illustrations, or engravings, nor does it consider face size, placement, or prominence on the page - all factors that influence visual impact.
+7. **Qualitative Analysis**: Our analysis counts faces but doesn't distinguish between photographs, illustrations, or engravings, nor considers face size, placement, or prominence.
-4. **Lack of Ground Truth**: Without manually annotated historical newspaper data, we couldn't quantitatively evaluate detection performance (precision/recall) across different eras, making it difficult to objectively measure false positive and false negative rates.
+8. **Lack of Ground Truth**: Without manually annotated historical newspaper data, we couldn't quantitatively evaluate detection performance across different eras.
 ## Requirements

 This project requires the following Python packages: